graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 - Pause succeeds, `paused()` = `true`
 - View functions (`isEligible`) still return results
-- Oracle write operations (`renewIndexerEligibility`) revert while paused
+- `paused()` is a status flag only — the REO has no pause-gated functions, so `renewIndexerEligibility` and other writes still succeed while paused (verify the flag flips, not that writes revert)
 - Unpause succeeds, `paused()` = `false`

 ---